 The Department of Human Ecology offers undergraduate study in three major areas:

 The Food and Nutritional Science (FNS) program is housed in the Department of Human Ecology at Delaware State University.
-The FNS program prepares students for further studies in nutritional sciences, public health, preventive medicine, medical, dental and pharmacy schools, nutrigenomics, and sports nutrition.
+The FNS program prepares students for careers in dietetics, nutritional sciences, public health, preventive medicine, medical, dental and pharmacy schools, nutrigenomics, and sports nutrition.
 A baccalaureate degree in Food and Nutritional Science is conferred upon completion of a minimum of 125 hours of course work.The Food and Nutritional Science program offers a concentration in Didactic Program in Dietetics (DPD) to provide students with the knowledge and skills required for the practice of dietetics.
 The Didactic Program in Dietetics fulfills the academic requirement set by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) for students pursuing the Registered Dietician (RD) credential.
 Delaware State University’s DPD program is granted accreditation by the Accreditation Council for Education in Nutrition, and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
-However, the DSU DPD program is currently on Probationary Accreditation (see attachment ).
 The DPD curriculum prepares graduates for the task of providing science-based nutrition information that is essential to the health and well being of individuals.
 The program encourages students to continue lifetime professional learning and ethical practice in the profession of dietetics.

 Students are advised to continue the DPD program by achieving: